fl4p/batmon-ha/README.md

 ## TODO

+* Port to MicroPython for MUC (ESP32 etc.)
 * use the new Bluetooth integration since HA 2022.8 https://www.home-assistant.io/integrations/bluetooth/

 ## Stand-alone

 You can run the add-on outside of Home Assistant (e.g. on a remote RPI sending MQTT data of WiFI).
+All you need is an operating system supported by [bleak](https://pypi.org/project/bleak/).
 See [doc/Standalone.md](doc/Standalone.md)

 ## References